grigavagyan/IPP/README.md

-IPP - Company/Employee Management API
+IPP - Company-Employee Management API

 This is a .NET 9 Web API project using Clean Architecture with JWT authentication.
 The API supports managing Companies, Employees, Projects, and Assignments.